List of UK top-ten singles in 2020

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
-Since 2004 the chart has been based on the sales of both physical singles and digital downloads, with airplay figures excluded from the official chart.
-Since 2014, the singles chart has been based on both sales and streaming, with the ratio altered in 2017 to 150:1 streams and only three singles by the same artist eligible for the chart.
+Since 2004 the chart has been based on the sales of physical singles and digital downloads, with airplay figures excluded from the official chart.
+Since 2014, the singles chart has been based on sales and streaming, with the ratio altered in 2017 to 150:1 stream and only three singles by the same artist eligible for the chart.
 From July 2018, video streams from YouTube Music and Spotify among others began to be counted for the Official Charts.
-This list shows singles that peaked in the Top 10 of the UK Singles Chart during 2020, as well as singles which peaked in 2019 and 2021 but were in the top 10 in 2020.
+This list shows singles that peaked in the Top 10 of the UK Singles Chart during 2020, and singles that peaked in 2019 and 2021 but were in the top 10 in 2020.
 The entry date is when the song appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

-One-hundred and four singles were in the top 10 this year.
+One-hundred and two singles were in the top 10 this year.
 Eleven singles from 2019 remained in the top 10 for several weeks at the beginning of the year, while "Sweet Melody" by Little Mix, "34+35" by Ariana Grande, "This Christmas" by Jess Glynne, "Whoopty" by CJ and "Rockin' Around the Christmas Tree" by Justin Bieber were all released in 2020 but did not reach their peak until 2021.
 "All I Want for Christmas is You" by Mariah Carey, "Before You Go" by Lewis Capaldi, Own It by Stormzy featuring Ed Sheeran and Burna Boy, "River" by Ellie Goulding and "Roxanne" by Arizona Zervas were the singles from 2019 to reach their peak in 2020.
 "Last Christmas" by Wham! was released in 2019 and re-entered the top 10 in 2020, but did not reach its peak until 2021.
 Twenty-two artists have scored multiple entries in the top ten in 2020.
-DaBaby, Doja Cat, Future, Megan Thee Stallion and Roddy Ricch were among the many artists who achieved their first top 10 single in 2020.
+DaBaby, Doja Cat, Future, Tate McRae, Megan Thee Stallion and Roddy Ricch are among the many artists who achieved their first top 10 single in 2020.

 The first number-one single of the year was "River" by Ellie Goulding.
 Overall, eighteen different songs peaked at number-one in 2020, with Ariana Grande (2) having the most songs hit that position.